-- Manuka honey is monofloral and comes from the nectar of the Manuka bush, native to New Zealand.
+- Manuka honey is monofloral and comes from the nectar of the Manuka tea tree, native to New Zealand.

 - Honey color is categorized according to the Pfund Scale.
 Manuka tends to fall under the “dark amber” category.